cloudberrydb/bootcamp/101-cbdb-tutorials/create-and-prepare-database.md

 ### Create database

-1. Before creating the `tutorial` database, make sure that this database does not exist.
+1. Log into Cloudberry Database in Docker.
+Before creating the `tutorial` database, make sure that this database does not exist.

     ```shell
     [gpadmin@mdw ~]$ dropdb tutorial